 1.6.1.
-The Building Standards Division also works closely with Local Authority Building Standards Scotland which is an organisation representing all 32 Scottish local authority building standards services.
+The division also works closely with Local Authority Building Standards Scotland which is an organisation representing all 32 Scottish Local Authority building standards services.
 Formal meetings are held on a regular basis and any problems or issues arising from the legislation and procedures or from common building practices are discussed at these meetings.
 Agreed guidance is produced, where possible, to aid common understanding and to encourage the effective operation of the building standards system.